 - 4.1.
 Proposals are part of the agenda that require the Council to make a decision. - 4.2.
+Proposals may be made by Council Committees, Working Groups, Councillors or the Clerk.
+They cannot be brought by a member of the public - 4.3.
 On the face of the agenda there needs to be a clear but brief description of the decision required by the council.
-For example, "Proposal to purchase a storage shed for council tools and equipment costing £1,900" - 4.3.
-The supporting information should contain the following: - 4.3.1.
-Heading: Date of meeting, agenda item, action recommended (which is the proposal on the face of the agenda) and Author - 4.3.2.
+For example, "Proposal to purchase a storage shed for council tools and equipment costing £1,900" - 4.4.
+The supporting information should contain the following: - 4.4.1.
+Heading: Date of meeting, agenda item, action recommended (which is the proposal on the face of the agenda) and Author - 4.4.2.
 Background: Why action is recommended.
-Brief description of the situation that is behind the proposal. - 4.3.3.
+Brief description of the situation that is behind the proposal. - 4.4.3.
 Requirement Definition: What action is recommended.
-Brief description of the requirements to address the situation. - 4.3.4.
+Brief description of the requirements to address the situation. - 4.4.4.
 Options: Are there different solutions?
-Brief description of possible solutions. - 4.3.5.
-Suppliers and Costs: If this is for the purchase of goods or services, provide details at least three suppliers with costs supported by quotes. - 4.3.6.
+Brief description of possible solutions. - 4.4.5.
+Suppliers and Costs: If this is for the purchase of goods or services, provide details at least three suppliers with costs supported by quotes. - 4.4.6.
 Recommendation: Include here the rationale behind the recommended action.
 If this is not the least cost option, provide an explanation why.